springernature/frontend-toolkits/toolkits/global/packages/global-layout-with-sidebar/README.md

 ### Custom settings

 The `global-layout-with-sidebar` component’s settings are mapped to CSS custom properties, meaning you can alter them inline.
+You can also set custom properties within your stylesheet and modify them using media queries to adjust for different view widths.

 In the following example, the `gap` between the columns is `2em`, the 1-column layout is triggered when the main content goes under `66.666%`, and the sidebar is `300px` wide in the 2-column layout.